wolkykim/omdb/README.md

 ==============================
 OmScaler clusters multiple OmDB backends and provices data availability, load distribution and data partitioning.
 The design of OmScaler is focused on providing the architectural fundamentals that works in extream scale in the practice.
 Check out README.OmScaler.md for more details.
+Note) OmScaler is not publicly available, please contact the author.